amaitou/OpenSchool/README.md

 ## About

-Single Page Application For An Educational Website
+A React Single Page Application For An Educational Website

 * Visit The Website From Here **[OpenSchool](https://lelouche01.github.io/OpenSchool/)**